 Zero95 is a fabulous pizza destination and it's menu is wide ranging if you are also after other Italian inspired dishes.
 The dough on the pizzas is exceptional as is the quality of produce used on the toppings, and they make good use of wood fired pizza ovens.
 Staff are friendly and you are bound to have a fun night dining in.
 They won best pizza in the world for their Margherita pizza in 2016 but the other pizzas also shine.
 Worht a drive to the eastern side of our city, but also their restaurants have become favourites with locals.

-Farro Pizzeria - Thornbury, Windsor and Fitzroy
+Farro Pizzeria - Thornbury, Hawthorn and Fitzroy

 Farro clearly uses high quality ingredients, many of which are organic.
 An example is the quality of the prawns on the Gamberi seafood pizza.
 This pizza was a highlight with sun dried tomato, S Marzano DOP tomatoes, Fior de Latte mozzarella, fresh chilli, garlic, basil and E.V.O oil.